walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 entries.
 It rejects private keys, PKCS#12/PFX, unknown bundle semantics, duplicates, invalid or expired trust material, and files larger than 1 MiB.
 Apply one immutable snapshot to a new session with `settings.applying(to:)`;
 changes made while a session is active apply only to the next session.
+Applying settings replaces the trust evaluator; install application CRL/IACA/custom policy afterward.
+Decoding stored data checks structure, not current trust.
+Service references remain live in a snapshot;
+collection data is detached.
+Demo imports do not install a CRL network client.

 ## Protected keys